akshaybhure06/akshaybhure06/README.md

 ---

 ## 🚀 About Me
-I’m a Computer Science & Engineering graduate with a strong passion for full-stack development.
+I’m a Computer Engineering graduate with a strong passion for full-stack development.
 I specialize in Java, Spring Boot, and modern frontend technologies, and I enjoy building clean, scalable and efficient applications.
 I constantly explore new tools, frameworks, and best practices to sharpen my skills and grow as a developer.